 - Metal Oxides: Iron is commonly used as metal oxide.
 Some are synthetic or natural.
 According to the earth tones with different sizes and a wide range in opacity or transparency, color ranges from black to red, tint strength, and hues.

 - Complex Metal Oxides: It is similar to metal oxide.
 A crystal with a metal oxide lattice contains more than one metal.
 Some crystal lattice of complex metal oxide is the same as metal oxide.
 Both of them are inert, excellent in chemical stability, and handle heat, light, and weather.

 Metallic pigments include aluminum pigment that consists of leafing and non-leafing pigment.
 In leafing, the pigment float on the surface while coating produces a silvery metallic surface, while in non-leafing, it disperses throughout the film.

-Pearlescent pigments or the interference pigment includes titanium oxide coating on mica that gives complementary color on both sides, i.e., green and red when light reflects and transmits.
+Pearlescent pigments or the interference pigment include titanium oxide coating on mica that gives complementary color on both sides, i.e., green and red when light reflects and transmits.

-Iron oxides coating on mica gives Copper-red bronze color, giving a lustrous look to the finishing top.
-Natural pearlescent comes from sea products, e.g., fish skin, pearl by synthesizing crystals used as pigments.
+Iron oxide coating on mica gives Copper-red bronze color, giving a lustrous look to the finishing top.
+Natural pearlescent comes from sea products, e.g., fish skin, and pearl by synthesizing crystals used as pigments.